MegApril/hospital-util/README.md

 ## Project Background
-Maternal and neonatal health is a priority at Riverside Regional Medical Center, a 350-bed hospital in the Midwest specializing in advanced maternal and child healthcare.
-With over 5,000 annual deliveries, including a significant proportion of high-risk cases, the hospital faces rising costs and complex resource demands.
+Riverside Regional Medical Center is a 350-bed academic hospital in the Midwest specializing in advanced maternal and child healthcare for over 25 years.
+With over 5,000 annual deliveries, including a significant proportion of high-risk cases, Riverside faces rising costs and complex resource demands.

-Riverside’s leadership commissioned this analysis to identify maternal and neonatal conditions contributing most significantly to hospital costs and lengths of stay as part of its commitment to operational efficiency and clinical excellence.
-The project involved collaboration with the hospital’s Data Analytics Team, Clinical Leadership in Obstetrics and Neonatology, and the Finance and Operations Teams to ensure a comprehensive approach.
+This analysis identifies conditions, diagnoses, and procedures that contribute most to hospital costs and lengths of stay.
+Insights and recommendations for further analysis will be forwarded to Clinical Leadership in Obstetrics and Neonatology, and teams in Finance and Operations.

 The analysis used hospital billing and clinical data.
 It examined cost metrics (e.g., NICU costs, average cost per delivery) and utilization metrics (e.g., admission rates, length of stay).
 Findings from this project will inform Riverside’s strategic initiatives to reduce costs while maintaining high-quality care, particularly for high-risk maternal and neonatal patients.

-_This project represents a simulated analysis developed as part of a practice initiative.
+_This project is a simulated analysis developed for a practice initiative.
 The client, Riverside Medical Center is a fictional entity to simulate a realistic healthcare environment for this exercise._

 ## Exploratory Data Analysis
 EDA involved exploring the data to answer key stakeholder questions such as: